Jibbedi/turnpro-in-graphql/why-graphql/why-graphql.md

 REST started with a good thought.
 Creating multiple endpoints and make users ask for specific slices of data.

 However, relying on HTTP requests to select slices of data is not an optimal solution.
-It can be hard and tedious to orchestrate the requests.
+It can be hard and tedious to orchestrate those requests.
 The users need to find out which requests can be sent concurrently and which requests needs to be performed sequentially.
 Sequential requests create a critical path and can dramatically slow down the user experience because we if one request takes longer the whole chain is delayed.

 Making an HTTP call also comes with a latency.
 We need to open a connection.
 Perform an SSL handshake and close the connection.
 All of that is time-consuming.

-## Just tell us
+Plus, all of this needs to be handled by every single user of our API.
+What a waste.

-We should think about graphs, not endpoints.
+## Think about graphs, not endpoints

+The problem seems to reside in the way we approach our API development.
-Endpoints force us to make decisions about how our API is consumed.
+Endpoints force us to make decisions about how an API is consumed.

-What we need is a way for our users to tell us about how they plan to use our API.
-A way to specify which data they require.
+A decision that we as API developers can hardly make.

+We need to give our users a more powerful way to express their data requirements.
 That's what GraphQL is about.

-It's a language to formulate those needs.
+It's a way to shift the responsibilities.

-It's exactly what SQL is for our databases.
-The database doesn't know which data it should return so we need to formulate a query with all of our requirements.

-By using GraphQL we shift the responsibilities.
-The API developer is not in charge of deciding which data gets sent to the user anymore.
+The API developer is no longer in charge of deciding which data gets sent to the user anymore.
 He's responsible for defining what data is available and how this data can be accessed.
-He's in charge to create the graph.
+He's in charge to create a map of all the data that is available in our system and how this data is connected.
+He's responsible to create the graph.

-It's the users' job to look at the available data and pick the one they need.
+By swapping out those predefined endpoints we end up with a much more flexible solution that enables our users to look at the available data and pick the pieces they need.
 After all, they know best.
 In a way, we enable them to create their own handcrafted, perfectly tailored API.
-And since the users can create it themselves, they can change iterate on their product and change their data requirements as often and as quickly as they want.

 That's efficiency and fastness at work.
 For our users as well as ourselves.

-GraphQL is about communication.
-It allows API developers to specify which data is available and API users to specify which data they need.
-This improves the way we use our API and it enables us to improve our tooling along with it.

-We can get insight into how our API is used.

-Our users tell us exactly which parts of the data they use.
-If we ever choose to remove parts of it we can notify them and guide them to the new solution.
-We can verify they've switched to it by monitoring all queries can know when it's safe to remove those parts.
+It's exactly what SQL is for our databases.
+The database doesn't know which data it should return so we need to formulate a query with all of our requirements.
+All the database knows is what data is available and how to get it.

+By allowing our data to be requested with queries we enable tooling that has not been possible before.

+We can analyze and validate those queries at build time and provide users with helpful feedback.

-We can give users an estimate of how long it will take for their data to download.
-We can provide users of our data with autocomplete suggestions for their IDE, validate their queries at build time and even generate code for them.
+We can give them an estimate of how long it will take for their data to download at run time, provide autocomplete suggestions for their IDE - and even generate code for them.

-All of that is possible because GraphQL allows developers to communicate their needs by using an expressing, yet simple to learn language.
+By specifying all the pieces of data they need we get useful insights into how our API is used.
+We understand which data is important so we know where we start improving things.

+And if we ever choose to remove pieces of data we can point our users to an alternative solution while being able to validate that each user eventually made the switch.
+Having those insights will improve how we think about versioning.

 GraphQL is not a revolution.
 It's an evolution.
 It's the next logical step when you think about API development.

+## GraphQL for...

+### Backend developers

+- ✅ Create an API that supports any number of users
+- ✅ Don't waste time creating endpoints dedicated for a single user
+- ✅ Get detailed insights about how your API is consumed

+### Frontend developers

+- ✅ No need to orchestrate API calls to multiple endpoints
+- ✅ Quickly iterate on your UI without depending on changes from a backend developer
+- ✅ Improve your apps data consumption by getting perfectly tailored data
+- ✅ Have the flexibility to customize the request data depending on situations like network status and screen size

+### Managers

+- ✅ Frontend and backend teams don't depend as much on each other
+- ✅ Optimized data consumptions increases app performance which can increase revenue
+- ✅ Easier implementation will increase velocity and decrease bugs